-“Probate” is not an evil word, although many people try hard to dodge it, since we all want to avoid unnecessary costs if possible.
-Probate simply refers to the process where the assets from an estate receive authentication from the courts to transfer them any potential beneficiaries if their owner dies and they’re still in his or her name.
-Attorney James H. Hard, Jr. in Houston, advises and guides executors or personal representatives in all aspects of probate administration, including:
+“Probate” is not an evil word, although many people try hard to dodge it since we all want to avoid unnecessary costs if possible.
+Probate simply refers to the process where the assets from an estate receive authentication from the court to transfer them to the proper heirs or beneficiaries The process is necessary to keep dishonest people from stealing from the heirs or named beneficiaries.
+Without going through some form of probate the assets stay in the deceased’s name and cannot be of any benefit to the heirs or beneficiaries.
+Attorney James H. Hard, Jr. in Houston, Texas advises and guides executors or personal representatives in all aspects of probate administration, including:

 When trusts and other advanced asset protection measures are in place, they may keep some assets out of probate.
 A man named Dacey made a fortune with his book, How to Avoid Probate.
 Some people following his advice allegedly lost thousands of dollars by not creating trusts when they were necessary to avoid estate taxes.
 In fact, estates with sizable debts often need to pass through probate to avail those estates of the bankruptcy type of protection offered by the Texas payment of claims procedures available in probate court.

 Now with the higher estate tax exemptions available, there are more reasons to simplify planning and avoid probate.
 Nonetheless, at least some portion of an estate will likely need to go through probate.
 For example, proceeds from a lawsuit may be paid after death – when it is too late to shield those funds from probate.